SerhiiRI/sparkline/README.md

 ## Features

 - Generate Unicode sparklines from numerical data
-- Render Vertical Spark and Watterfall for numerical or categorical outputs
+- Render Vertical Spark and Waterfall for numerical or categorical outputs
 - Output customization

 ## Installation